 According to adherents of Buddhism and stoicism, pursuing external goods or trying to make the world conform to your wishes amounts to striving after wind.
 Happiness can be found only by breaking such attachments and cultivating an attitude of acceptance.
 Dr. Jonathan Haidt begs to differ.
-In The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom, Haidt argues builds a compelling case for a difference psychological equation:
+In The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom, Haidt builds a compelling case for a different psychological equation:

 The set point refers to one’s genetic predisposition toward optimism or pessimism.
 Optimists have ready access to positive emotional states (comfort, warmth, contentment, pleasure) and find silver linings in dark clouds.
 Pessimists expect poor outcomes and experience a higher incidence of anxiety and depression.
 Though you may not have come out on the winning side of the cortical lottery, studies have shown that said genes only confer a modest (and controllable) influence on one’s mental state.
 You can counteract your set point!
 (Read Dr. David D. Burns’ book Feeling Good for more information.)

 Our external conditions have a profound impact on our happiness.
 A noisy and/or unsafe neighborhood can make us feel chronically irritable or anxious.
 A nasty daily commute can start and end our workdays in an agitated state.
 Unhealthy relationships can engender chronic stress.
 And we don’t do well in environments where we lack control or feel shame.
 By contrast, we generally experience contentment when our surroundings are peaceful, our daily routines are devoid of chronic stress, and our lives are filled with strong personal and professional relationships.
 Conditions are real, and these externals matter!